getnamingo/registrar/INSTALL.md

 ### Configure Nginx:

-Replace `%%DOMAIN%%` with your actual domain:
+**Replace `%%DOMAIN%%` with your actual domain.**

+1. Edit and save the provided configuration as `/etc/nginx/sites-available/fossbilling.conf`:

 ```bash
 server {